Canonical graph decompositions via local separations: Local separations

 \begin{corlemma}[Separations] Assume that the binary cycle space of $G$ is generated by cycles of length~$\le r$ and that $G$ is connected.
 The map $s\mapsto s_r$ is a bijection between the (oriented) separations of $G$ with $r$-tomic separator and the (oriented) $r$-local separations of $G$ with $r$-tomic separator. \end{corlemma} \begin{proof} This is immediate from \cref{keylemma:correspondenceofcomponents}. \end{proof}

 \begin{example} The assumption in \cref{correspondenceofseparationswithfixedseparator} that the separators are $r$-tomic is necessary.
 For example, let $G$ be the graph depicted in \cref{fig:LocalFlip} and $r:=4$.
 The binary cycle space of $G$ is generated by cycles of length~$\le r$.
-Let $X$ denote the set of vertices circled in the figure, which is not $r$-tomic.
+Let $X$ denote the set of encircled vertices, which is not $r$-tomic.
 Let $E_1,E_2$ consist of the red edges and the blue edges, respectively.
 Then $\{E_1,X,E_2\}$ is an $r$-local separation of~$G$ that is not induced by a separation of~$G$. \end{example}

 \begin{corlemma}[Tight separations] Assume that the binary cycle space of $G$ is generated by cycles of length~$\le r$ and that $G$ is connected.
 Then the map $s\mapsto s_r$ restricts to a bijection between the tight (oriented) separations of $G$ and the tight (oriented) $r$-local separations of~$G$. \end{corlemma}